davidmacarabrown/linux-developer-tools-install/README.md

 5. Before running the script, open it in a text editor of your choice and take a look at the contents.
 Some options are commented out by default, and you can comment out anything you wish to skip for now.
 You can re-run the script later to install them, or install them manually.
 6. To Run the script, navigate to the root folder in the terminal and enter:
 `./install_script.sh`
-7. Get something to drink, and follow any prompts in the terminal for the optional installs.
+7. Get something to drink, and follow any prompts in the terminal for the optional installs and password entry.
 8. Feel free to add to the script anything you find useful for the future.

 ## Included Items